JungleGim/PyDash_Builder/README.md

     - Another example of code cleanup is that in the "page" class, there really doesn't need to be a dict for each element type.
         + In theory, having the separate dicts allows for different elements with the same ref name but like...that's not really a concern in practice.
 I think chaning to a single "elements" dict would be fine and would arguably streamline a few of the places in the code.
 Each element would have its own unique key anyway and then the various values (element type class) don't care.
         + There are a couple different spots where there's an actual element dependent action could be handled by a switch statement and determining what the associated class is OR could add a common "type" attribute to all classes and then ignored when/where not needed
-    - Another is that in the common dash element type defs, some of the functions are shared across the different element types
+    - Another is that in the common dash element type defs, some of the methods are shared (or very similar) across the different element types
-        + For example, the "upd_pad_obj" function is identical between static and data labels.
+        + For example, the "upd_pad_obj" method is identical between static and data labels.
+		+ this was initially done so that when needed, the various methods could be called by using <instance>.<method>.
+It additionally means any element-specific idiosynchrasies can be modified within the class defintion.
-        + Figure out the best way that these could be condensed and/or use a single function.
-They're the same in both cases so having it twice is just error prone.
-Maybe use a single common function definition that has passed object references which would make it more modular?
+        + Figure out the best way that these could be condensed and/or use a single method.
+Maybe as-is really is the best way to do it still.
+The concern is that currently with multiple similar methods its just a maintainence nightmare and is a potential error trap when udpating.
+Maybe use a single common function definition with "multiple displatch" that has passed object references which would make it more modular (and still retain per-element differences)?
     - Also consolidate by function
         + for example, many of the "com_defs" functions would fit well into the "editor control" class...but then I'm not sure how many of those are used outside of that main window (like in the XML file).
 So some of them being in the "com defs" may be better/cleaner than passing a master ref everywhere.
 But also if the master ref is already there.....
     - variable and function naming clarity